NEWPORT NEWS WRONGFUL DEATH LAWYERS

 - Funeral and burial expenses, up to a “reasonable” cap

-- Income your loved one likely would have earned in life
+- Wages the deceased would have likely earned in life